-A tax will be proved to be payable if the taxpayer has an unconditional legal liability to pay the tax and the taxpayer has either paid the amount or will have to pay the amount in the future.
+A tax will be "proved to be payable" if the resident has an unconditional legal liability to pay the tax and the resident has either paid the tax or will have to pay the tax in the future.
+An unconditional legal liability to pay the foreign tax only arises once all the events that fix the amount of the foreign tax, and the resident's liability, have taken place.